caseyocampo/js-api-momentum-dashboard/README.md

 ## Video walkthrough of project on YouTube

-I've also created [a video walking through this project](https://youtu.be/4tW5L9JMq_4) to help me learn and really cement the concepts taught in this API module.
+I've also created [a video walking through of this project](https://youtu.be/4tW5L9JMq_4) to help me learn and really cement the concepts taught in this API module.